Terrence1005/Robotsimulation/Readme.txt

 Perhaps there are some bugs in these program, but we are tring to fix them.

-The GUI part in this program is written by QT5.
+This program is written in Unbuntu 14 and the GUI part in this program is written with QT5.

 12/01/2015
 Hanyu Zhang